Johann Friedrich Struensee: Rise to power

 First he reconciled the king and queen.
 At first Caroline Matilda disliked Struensee, but she was unhappy in her marriage, neglected and spurned by the king, and affected by his illness.
-However, Struensee was one of the few people who paid attention to the lonely queen, and he seemed to do his best to alleviate her troubles.
+However, Struensee was one of the few people who paid attention to the lonely queen, and he attempted to support her.
 Over time her affection for the young doctor grew and by spring 1770 he became her lover; a successful vaccination of the baby crown prince in May still further increased his influence.

 Struensee was very involved with the upbringing of Crown Prince Frederick along the principles of Enlightenment, such as outlined by Jean-Jacques Rousseau's challenge to return to nature.
 However, he had his own interpretation of Rousseau's ideas and preferred isolating the child and encouraging him to manage things largely on his own.
 He also took Rousseau's advice about cold being beneficial for children literally, and the Crown Prince was thus only sparsely clothed even during wintertime.